codewars/blog/README.md

 ### Commands

-- `npm run watch` to start a local server that reloads automatically on file change.
+- `npm run dev` to start a local server that reloads automatically on file change.
 Works by running `zola serve` and `postcss --watch` concurrently.
 CSS changes rarely thanks to Tailwind and Zola is extremely fast, so each build finishes in milliseconds!
 - `npm run build` to build the site.

 ### Directory Structure